-This report presents the results of the first two stages of the Scilly Historic Environment Research Framework (SHERF), the Resource Assessment and Research Agenda.
-SHERF was funded by English Heritage with contributions from the Isles of Scilly AONB Unit, the Council of the Isles of Scilly and the Duchy of Cornwall and has as its aim the provision of a structure in which to make decisions about future historic environment research.
-It is part of an English Heritage initiative to prepare a series of research frameworks for the whole country.
+The first two stages of the Scilly Historic Environment Research Framework (SHERF), the Resource Assessment and Research Agenda, were completed in December 2012.
+SHERF was funded by English Heritage (now Historic England) with contributions from the Isles of Scilly AONB Unit, the Council of the Isles of Scilly and the Duchy of Cornwall and had as its aim the provision of a structure in which to make decisions about future historic environment research in the Islands.
+It is part of a Historic England initiative to prepare a series of research frameworks for the whole country.